S0nG0ku0/VishwaCTF_Web_Writeups/Save_The_City/README.md

 ## Introduction

 Upon connecting via netcat (`nc`), the server provides the name of the libSSH library.
-If the output is 0.8.1, 0.7.5, 0.6.*, or lower, the server is vulnerable to CVE-2018-10933.
+If the output is 0.8.1, 0.7.5, 0.6.*, or lower, the server is vulnerable to CVE-2018-10993 or CVE-2018-10933

 ### Installation